 Address: Tower 4, Level 16, 727 Collins Street, Docklands VIC 3008

-If you make a complaint, we will respond within 48 hours to let you know who is responsible for managing your complaint.
+If you make a complaint, we will respond within 2 working days to let you know who is responsible for managing your complaint.
 We will try to resolve your complaint within 10 working days.
 When this is not possible, we will contact you within that time to let you know how long we will take to resolve your complaint.
 We will investigate your complaint and where necessary, consult with other PEXA participants about your complaint.
 We will make a decision about your complaint and write to you to explain our decision.
-If your complaint is not satisfactorily resolved, you may apply to the Office of the Australian Information Commissioner (OAIC) to have the complaint heard and determined.
-When we write to you about our decision, we will explain how you may make a complaint to the OAIC.